A Beginner’s Guide to Microsoft Power Virtual Agents (PVA)

 What is Microsoft Power Virtual Agents (PVA)?

-As part of the Power Platform,*link to Power Platform article I wrote when its posted* Microsoft PVA is an app/service enabling users to create chatbots for any task.
+As part of the Power Platform, Microsoft PVA is an app/service enabling users to create chatbots for any task.
 From simple answers to complex conversations, PVA lets users build a bot capable of engaging and assisting their end-users at levels on par with humans.
 Its integration with the Power Platform lets users deploy the bot across multiple channels, like websites, MS Teams, and SharePoint.
 And because PVA is a low-code solution, anyone can use the software without a coding background.
 Its drag, drop, and click functionality takes the complication out of the process, letting you focus on the main task at hand without excess distractions.

 The Value of a Virtual Agent: